VinodShamraaj/springboot-api/README.md

 ## Notes

+- You can find the Postman collection for testing in the root folder of the project
 - Ensure your MSSQL database is running and accessible from the application.
 - If you're using a local database, ensure the database driver is correctly installed and available.